 The ASUS ROG Phone 6D Ultimate is the latest gaming phone to come out in 2022.
 Unlike the previous model though, the 6D has some nifty features that make for great improvements.
-Let’s take a look at what’s new with this device.
+Check out our ASUS ROG Phone 6D Ultimate review and take a look at what’s new with this device.

 Unboxing the Phone

 Unlike the ROG Phone 5, the new packaging is a return to the signature trapezoid-like shape of previous iterations.
 This time, however, the box slides out instead of unfolding it.
 From here, you can find the phone, the case and eject pin underneath.
 There’s also the charger with the male-to-male USB-C cable, and the AeroActive Cooler 6 cooling fan.

 The phone itself is huge, at 6.78 inches, same as the last model.
 The top and bottom bezels are a bit thick since they house the top and bottom speakers.
 After all, it’s made to be used in landscape mode just like its predecessors.

 What I like about the ROG phones is that they have no annoying cutout camera.
 Just pure screen with nothing in between to ruin the viewing experience.

 As usual, the phone has the left-side USB-C port for its external cooling fan attachment.
 There’s also no rubber stopper on the port this time, just in case new users will be wondering what happened to it.

 Some of the features from the ROG Phone 5 still carry over to its successor, like the dual SIM tray on the bottom left, which is still double-sided.
 This means you have to install your SIM cards contact-side up.
 There’s no hybrid SD Card/SIM configuration for this phone as always, but with 512 GB worth of space on this model, that’s not even an issue.